utexas-bwi/bwi-docker/README.md

 bwi-shell
 ```

-When finished, `exit` to exit the container bash session, and then stop and remove the docker resources with:
+When finished, type `exit` to exit the container bash session, and then stop and remove the docker resources with:
 ```
 bwi-stop
 ```